 Accreditation examines such things as operating guidelines, access, permits, insurance, employment and business practices, and guide training.
 CGI accreditation is not an in-depth evaluation of a company’s guides or their individual skills.
 It constitutes a general business review.

 Accreditation provides a consistent and meaningful standard by which to judge the reliability and professionalism of a canyoneering program.
 It informs the general public and land managers that a program utilizes guides who are certified and that all guides in the program have received formal training appropriate to the terrain they guide.

-Benefits to accredited programs include:
+Benefits for your accredited program include:

-- Demonstrating to the general public and land management agencies that your program meets or exceeds industry standards – a substantial advantage when attracting clients and students.
+- Demonstrating to the general public and land management agencies that your program meets or exceeds industry standards; a substantial advantage when attracting clients and students.

 - Demonstrating your commitment to protecting and preserving canyon environments.

 - Support for the professional development of your guide and instructor staff through participation in free clinics and canyon guide rendezvous.

 - Gives your program greater exposure via the CGI website and our social media.

 - Allows use of the CGI logo in your marketing materials.